 When evaluating the solutions that might aid in creating required pre-conditions, select the ones which have the highest impact on streamlining a process.

 Knowing which processes can be streamlined and to which degree and given the features of the selected MRP, draw a final version of the ‘to-be’ process map.
 Calculate the new throughput rate.

 Step 8.
 Calculate the effect and ROI.

-Let’s say your current throughput is 500 finished parts a month and your total manufacturing overhead cost (depreciation of equipment, salary and wages paid to factory personnel and electricity used to operate the equipment) is $100,000, which makes it $200 for a part.
-Say, after implementation of an MRP solution and applying required changes to your process, the estimated throughput will be 650 parts a month.
+Let’s say your current throughput is 500 finished parts a month and your total manufacturing overhead cost (depreciation of equipment, salary, and wages paid to factory personnel and electricity used to operate the equipment) is $100,000, which makes it $200 for a part.
+Say, after the implementation of an MRP solution and applying required changes to your process, the estimated throughput will be 650 parts a month.

 For the sake of not overcomplicating our example, let’s say changing the process will not change the overhead costs.
 In this case, the overhead component in the products’ cost structure will reduce from $200 per product to $153.85.
-That corresponds to 650 times $46.15 = $29,997 cost-saving a month from reduced overhead costs, when you reach expected throughput.
+That corresponds to 650 times $46.15 = $29,997 cost-saving a month from reduced overhead costs when you reach the expected throughput.
 Plus, you will have increased profit from revenue growth.

 What benefits will the above-described process provide?

 By following the above-described 8 steps, you will have facts to make decisions regarding which features in your ‘to-be’ process require an MRP solution.
 It will also give you a roadmap to select a solution that fits your needs.
 You can make a data-driven decision based on which process changes are worth making given your current available options.
-You can prioritize changes that will have a higher pay-back.
+You can prioritize changes that will have a higher payback.